Imagine a geographical area the size of France being served by one over-worked Health Sciences Centre and three community hospitals.

 Today, every referral MUST come through the CI system to the assessment centre or it won’t be actioned.
 When a service request arrives, an advanced practice physiotherapist triages the referral, based on the patient’s accompanying records and where the patient lives.

 “So, we can determine who’s a higher priority, if we’re going to see the patient here in Thunder Bay or via telemedicine, or if we can see them in a few weeks when our team is in their area.
 We can do all this centrally for all the communities we serve,” Fanti states.
 “We’ve changed the name from Joint Assessment Clinic to Rapid Action Centre because our mandate is to see patients quickly.
-We’re trying to minimize patient travel time as much as possible, as well.”
+We’re trying to minimise patient travel time as much as possible, as well.”
 There is no question in her mind how the Novari eRequest and Access to Care technologies have impacted the Northwest.

 “Novari can tell me at the end of the day ho wmany hip replacements were done that daya nd how many have been done in whatever time frame I want.
 This is far more accurate and rapid data than we’ve ever had before.”